aws/lex-helper/README.md

 ## Examples

 - **Basic Example**: See `examples/basic_handler/` for a simple implementation
-- **Comprehensive Example**: Check out the [Airline-Bot](https://gitlab.aws.dev/lex/Airline-Bot) for production-ready patterns including:
+- **Comprehensive Example**: For production-ready patterns, see the documentation for:
   - Advanced intent organization and management
   - Complex session attribute handling
   - Multi-turn conversation flows